 Closing Prayer 5:30 p.m.

-SPRC - Helping the pastor and staff have an effective relationship to the congregation is the role of the SPRC.
-As the connection to the staff, church and DS, gain insight to avoid being the “complaint department.”
+SPRC - Helping the pastor and staff have an effective relationship with the congregation is the role of the SPRC.
+As the connection to the staff, church and DS, participants will gain insight to avoid being the “complaint department.”
 This presentation offers practical training on how to fulfill these responsibilities.
-Led by Nita Crump.
+Led by Nita Crump